ucfopen/UDOIT/README.md

 * [mPDF](https://github.com/finwe/mpdf)

 Please refer to the documentation for these three libraries for additional information.

-### Bower
-[Bower](http://bower.io/) is used to install external JavaScript Dependencies.

-Once Bower is installed, run `bower install` in the top UDOIT directory will install the required javascript libraries.

-> Currently there is only one bower library installed.
-You can install manually by placing [JSColor](https://github.com/callumacrae/JSColor) library contents in `assets/js/vendor/JSColor/`.

 ### File Storage
 Make sure the `reports` directory in the root of UDOIT is *writable by your webserver*.
 UDOIT saves generated reports here for easy retrieval.
 You may have to change the user, group, or permissions to get this working (sorry we can't be more specific, it varies greatly depending on your environment).